Performing Artist: Actor + Soprano

 At home both on stage and camera, Aubrey is a multi-passionate performing artist.
 A graduate of UCLA’s Master of Music program, her first love has always been opera.
 Her favorite roles performed include Nedda (I Pagliacci), Micaela (Carmen), Madame Lidione (Dialogue of the Carmelites), Isifile (Il Giasone) and Helen (Midsummer Night's Dream).
 She was delighted to make her equity theater debut with The Jewel Theater company as Sharon Graham, in their production of Master Class.
 A Los Angeles local, she performs regularly with Opera Santa Barbara, Opera San Jose, Pacific Opera Project, Center Stage Opera, and Pasadena Opera.
-She is thrilled to be making her Garry Marshall Theatre debut and reprising the role of Sharon Graham in Terrance McNally's MASTER CLASS this September and October.
-Sharing the stage with Emmy winning actress, Carolyn Hennesy as "La Divina", Maria Callas.
+She was thrilled to be making her Garry Marshall Theatre debut and reprising the role of Sharon Graham in Terrance McNally's MASTER CLASS, sharing the stage with Emmy award winning actress, Carolyn Hennesy as "La Divina", Maria Callas.
 Read more in Broadway World here

 Aubrey is invited to solo with The Santa Clarita Master Chorale regularly and has performed the soprano solos in Ralph Vaughn William's Hodie, Dvorak’s Te Deum and Durufle's Requiem.
 As a member of the Los Angeles Chorus, she was thrilled to take part in the first ever “Score!
 A Concert Celebrating Music Composed for Television” singing under the baton of composers Bear McCreary, Ramin Djawadi, Trevor Morris and Mark Snow.